-[•] Potential issues concerning QoS, security, and sustainability mobility, and roaming (including possible interoperability and standards issues) regulatory issues, examining what existing regulations assist deployment of private networks and if there are gaps / needs for new regulations and what these might be.
+Potential issues concerning QoS, security, and sustainability mobility, and roaming (including possible interoperability and standards issues) regulatory issues, examining what existing regulations assist deployment of private networks and if there are gaps / needs for new regulations and what these might be.

-- Chapter 5 summarizes the preliminary conclusions drawn by this draft report, and - Annex A sets out the results of a questionnaire issued to BEREC Members regarding the private networks.
+- Chapter 6 summarizes BEREC's position and next steps, and - Annex A sets out the results of a questionnaire issued to BEREC Members regarding the private networks. - Annex B provides the original list of consultation questions that were part of the consultation report.
+The consultation reactions have been used to update the report.

-BEREC's consultation on this report runs until 29 November and stakeholders are encouraged to answer the questions set out herein or provide comments on any aspect of the report.
+BEREC's consultation on this report ran from 8 October until 29 November and stakeholders were encouraged to answer the questions on numbering, drivers and use cases raised in chapters 3 and 4 and provide comments on any aspect of the report.